Ana Vicente

 Ana Vicente (1943 – 2015) was an Anglo-Portuguese writer with a strong Catholic faith, known for her support for feminist causes.

 Background

 Ana Maria Lowndes Marques Vicente was born in Lisbon on 8 February 1943.
-She was the daughter of the English writer and journalist Susan Lowndes Marques and the Portuguese journalist Luiz de Oliveira Marques.
+She was the daughter of the English writer and journalist Susan Lowndes Marques and the Portuguese journalist Luiz de Oliveira Marques, who jointly published the English-language Anglo-Portuguese News, and about whom she wrote in Arcádia - Notícia de uma Família Anglo-Portuguesa.
 On her mother's side she was a member of a distinguished line of authors and feminists.
 One great-grandmother was Bessie Rayner Parkes, a prominent British feminist and champion of women's suffrage.
 Another was Louise Swanton Belloc, a French writer and translator known for introducing important works of English literature to France and for promoting women's education.
 Her grandmother, Marie Belloc Lowndes, was a well-known writer of crime novels and biographies, best known for her novel, The Lodger, based on Jack the Ripper, which sold over a million copies and was made into a film by Alfred Hitchcock in 1926.
 Her great uncle was the poet and novelist Hilaire Belloc.